hoanghai47/OpenCore_Coffee_Lake/README.md

 - WiFi (Use HeliPort.app, recommend auto start it when login)
 - All USB ports (Full 3.0 + 2.0 + type C)

+# Note For You
-Note: Realtek 8125 Ethernet card required to manually set to 100baseTx (or 1000baseTx if your adapter support) to work
+1. Realtek 8125 Ethernet card required to manually set to 100baseTx (or 1000baseTx if adapter support) to work
 ![Realtek 8125 Ethernet](/image/image1.png)

-# Note For You
-The file config.plist.
+2. The file config.plist.
 Please change MLB, SystemSerialNumber, SystemUUID into your code
 ```
 <dict>
   <key>AdviseWindows</key>